SOPs

 When two or more functions of a business are involved, having a core process can help resolve discrepancies on time.
 It’s important to design your process so that responsibilities are clearly defined and workflow remains smooth.

 Although support processes aren’t necessary for revenue, they assist the organization in building an infrastructure to deliver the end product or service.
-These commonly involve the following departments: HR, Finance, or IT.
+Standard operating procedures commonly support HR, Finance or IT.

 Suppose there is an issue with your CRM platform, IT will help troubleshoot the problem, so there are no bottlenecks.
 In the end, the team can provide the end user with a better experience.

-Without support processes, performing any core tasks to keep the business thriving is challenging.
+Performing any core tasks to keep the business thriving is challenging without support processes.
 Moreover, they ensure the best level of service for the customer and the team members involved.

 Customer experience is vital to the success of any business, and this process ensures that.
 Though the process is categorized as a core or primary system, it should be prioritized separately.